FreeCAD/FreeCAD-documentation/wiki/Test_Ambiente_PartDesign.md

 # Test Ambiente PartDesign

-{{VeryImportantMessage|This section is work in progress, for test.
+**This section is work in progress, for test.
 For now only in Italian.
 There are no links that direct to this page.
-Sezione in costruzione.}}
+Sezione in costruzione.**

 # PartDesign e i suoi strumenti